About me & the novel

 Katy Darby studied English Literature at Somerville College, Oxford and took her MA in Creative Writing at the University of East Anglia, where she received the David Higham Award.

-Her fiction has been read on BBC Radio, and she has published stories in magazines including Slice, Mslexia and The London Magazine, as well as winning prizes in several international fiction competitions (Fish, Arvon and Bridport, among others).
-Her first novel, The Whores' Asylum, was published by Fig Tree (Penguin) in February 2012.
+Her fiction has been read on BBC Radio 4, and she has published stories in magazines including Slice, Mslexia and The London Magazine, as well as winning prizes in several international fiction competitions (Fish, Arvon and Bridport, among others).
+Her first novel, The Whores' Asylum, was published by Fig Tree (Penguin) in 2012: the paperback title is The Unpierced Heart.
+More recently, five of her prizewinning short stories were published in the Arachne Press anthology Five by Five, and her poem "Duct tape, milk, shilling, towels" was named as the winner of the Shooter Poetry Prize 2019.

-If you want to get in touch with me, you can email katydarby (at) hotmail.com.
+If you want to get in touch with me, you can email katydarby (at) gmail.com.

-I've been writing fiction for about 10 years and have had various stories, plays and poems published (check out the Writing section if you want to know/read more).
-I grew up in South-East England, Holland and Belgium, studied at Oxford and UEA, and now I live in London - Peckham, to be precise.
+I've been writing fiction since my mid-twenties and have had various stories, plays and poems published (check out the Writing section if you want to know/read more).
+I grew up in South-East England, Holland and Belgium, studied at Oxford and UEA, and now I live in London - historic Deptford, to be precise.
 However, most of the novel was written when I lived in a Victorian garret in Kilburn: true fact!

 The Whores' Asylum